 I also remember an injury-plagued campaign at West Chester from 2003-2005.
 Pictures from this era would be nice, but smartphones with cameras were not as mainstream as they are today.
 I also was not worthy enough of an athlete for people to want to take pictures of me.

-Last year when I ran at Lehigh, the times of the races were being live streamed right to the website while the meet was happening.
-This never happened in 2001 and it made me feel like a dinosaur.
+In 2017, when I ran at Lehigh, the times of the races were being live-streamed right to the website while the meet was happening.
+This never happened in 2001, and it made me feel like a dinosaur.

-The internet in the late 1990’s and early 2000’s was completely different than it is today.
+The internet in the late 1990s and early 2000s was completely different from what it is today.
 Today, athletes can look up their stats on their phones during the competition.